slevithan/oniguruma-to-es/README.md

 };
 ```

-The returned `flags` (as well as the `pattern`, of course) might be different than those provided, as a result of the emulation process.
+Note that the returned `flags` might also be different than those provided, as a result of the emulation process.
 The returned `pattern`, `flags`, and `strategy` can be provided as arguments to the `EmulatedRegExp` constructor to produce the same result as `toRegExp`.

 If the only keys returned are `pattern` and `flags`, they can optionally be provided to JavaScript's `RegExp` constructor instead.
 Setting option `avoidSubclass` to `true` ensures that this is always the case, by throwing an error for any patterns that rely on `EmulatedRegExp`'s additional handling.